Madison County halts pilot recycling program

 "That's our responsibility, to do something for the world in which we live," he said.

 Which is why, one morning this past week, he was disappointed to find a piece of paper attached to his curbside bin.

-The letter said the Madison County Fiscal Court had voted to end the county's pilot curbside recycling program.
+said the Madison County Fiscal Court had voted to end the county's pilot curbside recycling program.
 The decision was unanimous and effective immediately.

 "It was just very disappointing because it seems like more than half of what we discard in our household is actually recyclable," Craft said.